Florence Deeks

 Florence Amelia Deeks (1864–1959) was a Canadian teacher and writer.
 She is known for accusing British writer H. G. Wells of having plagiarized her work when he wrote The Outline of History.
-The case was eventually taken to the Judicial Committee of the British Privy Council, the highest court of appeal for in the British Empire, which rejected her claim.
+The case was eventually taken to the Judicial Committee of the British Privy Council, the highest court of appeal in the British Empire, which rejected her claim.

 Early years

 Florence Amelia Deeks was born in 1864 and grew up in Morrisburg, Canada West, in a religious family.
 Her mother, Melinda, was a strong believer in education.
 Her brother George found a new way to lay railway tracks, which enabled him to earn a fortune.
 He provided important financial support to his family, including Florence during the later legal trials.
 By her own account she spent most of her twenties travelling in Europe and America, studying literature and art.
 When Florence was thirty she was admitted to Victoria College in the University of Toronto.
 She studied there for several years, then became a teacher at the Presbyterian Ladies College.

 Deeks probably joined the Women's Art Association of Canada in the mid-1890s, although the first record of her membership is from 1903.
 In 1912 she prepared a "historical sketch" of the early years of the association.
 She was active in other women's groups and was the recording secretary for the Toronto women's Liberal Club.